 Step 1: Research the symbol.
 It’s important to find out the history of the monument in your community.
 The popular lore about why the monument is displayed may not reflect the true history.
 Even historical markers and brochures for some displays may not accurately tell the story.
 This means taking the time to conduct research online, at the library or state archives.

-- You can begin your research here.
+- You can begin your research by browsing our statewide map and county directory.
 The information on this website is provided by the UNC’s Commemorative Landscapes Project.

 In addition, we encourage you to go to records, such as newspaper reports, to get a better understanding of the history — and the motivation — behind the display of the symbol.
 If the symbol is the name of a figure from the Confederacy, research that person’s history.
 Document why their legacy doesn’t reflect the values of the community.
 Find out when the symbol was first displayed in your community.
 Many Confederate symbols began appearing after the U.S. Supreme Court’s school desegregation ruling in 1954 and continued to appear in the 1960s to protest the civil rights movement.
 Some monuments in North Carolina were even erected in the 21st century.